k88hudson/panzoom/README.md

 This is a fork of [jquery.panzoom](https://github.com/timmywil/jquery.panzoom), with a few changes:

-To run tests: `npm test`.
-I added them in order to prevent regressions as I was rewriting the library without jquery, but they're not complete.
+I added some tests.
+You can run them by running `npm test`, or by looking at tests/runner.html in a browser.

 I've removed the following: